-Name Description

-Active If set enable time pulse; if pin assigned to another function, other function takes precedence.

-Must be set for FTS variant.

-Maria Name Description Customic lockGnssFreq If set synchronize time pulse to GNSS as soon as GNSS time is valid.
+Name Description active If set enable time pulse; if pin assigned to another function, other function takes precedence.
+Must be set for FTS variant. lockGnssFreq If set synchronize time pulse to GNSS as soon as GNSS time is valid.
 If not set, or before GNSS time is valid use local clock.
 This flag is ignored by the FTS product variant; in this case the receiver always locks to the best available time/frequency reference (which is not necessarily GNSS). lockedOtherSe If set the receiver switches between the timepulse settings given by 'freqPeriodLocked' & 'pulseLenLocked' and t those given by 'freqPeriod' & 'pulseLen'.
 The 'Locked' settings are used where the receiver has an accurate sense of time.
-For non-FTS products, this occurs when GNSS solution with a reliable time is available, but for FTS products the setting syncMode field governs behaviour.
+For non-FTS products, this occurs when GNSS solution with a reliable time is available, but for FTS products the setting syncMode field governs behavior.
 In all cases, the receiver only uses 'freqPeriod' & 'pulseLen' when the flag is unset. isFreq If set 'freqPeriodLock' and 'freqPeriod' are interpreted as frequency, otherwise interpreted as period. isLength If set 'pulseLenRatioLock' and 'pulseLenRatio' interpreted as pulse length, otherwise interpreted as duty cycle. alignToTow Align pulse to top of second (period time must be integer fraction of 1s).
 Also set 'lockGnssFreq' to use this feature.
 This flag is ignored by the FTS product variant; it is assumed to be always set (as is lockGnssFreq).
-Set maxSlewRate and maxPhaseCorrRate fields of CFG-SMGR to 0 to disable alignment. polarity Pulse polarity: 0: falling edge at top of second 1: rising edge at top of second gridUtcGps Timegrid to use: 0: UTC 1: GPS 2: GLONASS (only supported in the FTS product variant) 3: BeiDou (only supported in the FTS product variant) This flag is only relevant if 'lockGnssFreq' and 'alignToTow' are set.
+Set maxSlewRate and maxPhaseCorrRate fields of CFG-SMGR to 0 to disable alignment.

+Name Description

+polarity Pulse polarity:

+0: falling edge at top of second

+1: rising edge at top of second

+gridUtcGnss Timegrid to use:

+0: UTC

+1: GPS

+2: GLONASS

+3: BeiDou

+This flag is only relevant if 'lockGnssFreq' and 'alignToTow' are set.

 Note that configured GNSS time is estimated by the receiver if locked to any GNSS system.
-If the receiver has a valid GNSS fix it will attempt to steer the TP to the specified time grid even if the specified time is not based on information from the constellation's satellites.
-To ensure timing based purely on a given GNSS, restrict the supported constellations in CFG-GNSS. syncMode Sync Manager lock mode to use: 0: switch to 'freqPeriodLock' and 'pulseLenRatioLock' as soon as Sync Manager has an accurate time, never switch back to 'freqPeriod' and 'pulseLenRatio' 1: switch to 'freqPeriodLock' and 'pulseLenRatioLock' as soon as Sync Manager has an accurate time, and switch back to 'fregPeriod' and 'pulseLenRatio' as soon as time gets inaccurate This field is only relevant for the FTS product variant.
+If the receiver has a

+valid GNSS fix it will attempt to steer the TP to the specified time grid even if the specified time is not based on

+information from the constellation's satellites.
+To ensure timing based purely on a given GNSS, restrict the

+supported constellations in CFG-GNSS.

+syncMode Sync Manager lock mode to use:

+0: switch to 'freqPeriodLock' and 'pulseLenRatioLock' as soon as Sync Manager has an accurate time, never

+switch back to 'freqPeriod' and 'pulseLenRatio'

+1: switch to 'freqPeriodLock' and 'pulseLenRatioLock' as soon as Sync Manager has an accurate time, and switch

+back to 'freqPeriod' and 'pulseLenRatio' as soon as time gets inaccurate

+This field is only relevant for the FTS product variant.

 This field is only relevant if the flag 'lockedOtherSet' is set.

-20.11.26 UBX-CFG-TXSLOT (0x06 0x53)
+21.11.26 UBX-CFG-TXSLOT (0x06 0x53)

-20.11.26.1 TX buffer time slots configuration
+21.11.26.1 TX buffer time slots configuration